 With Brightpearl & Sage Intacct together you can scale your business, deliver better customer experiences and automate workflows to remove preventable errors with ease.

 Support for multi-brand, multi-entity companies is now included allowing your accounting team to save time and make the most of multi-dimensional insights.

-If you’re not sure that Brightpearl and Sage Intacct is right for you, here’s some other retail accounting software alternatives:
+If you’re not sure that Brightpearl and Sage Intacct are right for you, here are some other retail accounting software alternatives:

 - Intuit QuickBooks

 QuickBooks Accounting software was built by Intuit as an easy-to-use accounting solution for small- and medium-sized businesses.
 It allows you to organize your accounting data on the cloud while tracking sales and creating, generating, and transferring invoices.